 Ovarian cancer

 Over the study period, 8 new first primary OC cases were diagnosed among 887 (0.9%) women in our cohort.
 Mean age at OC diagnosis was 48.2 years (range=37.7-62.7).
 Mean time from GT to OC diagnosis – 2.32 years (range=0.4-9.3).
-None of these women had previously undergone RRSO (2 occult OC cases were counted as non-RRSO).
 The annual incidence of OC in our study population during 5084.1-women-years follow-up was 0.16%.
 The incidence of OC among women who had RRSO was 0%, compared to 0.31% in women without RRSO.
 The detailed OC incidence by RRS and BRCA1/2 status is described in Supplementary Table-3.

 DISCUSSION

-The present study has assessed the uptake, timing and relative risk reduction from RRM and RRSO in 887 path_variant carriers unaffected at GT.
+This study assessed the uptake, timing and relative risk reduction from RRM and RRSO in 887 path_variant carriers unaffected at GT.
 Most breast and ovarian cancers associated with germline BRCA1/2 variants are diagnosed at younger ages with most ovarian being high-grade and advanced-stage serous carcinomas (26).
 The risk and age at onset of BC or/and OC depends on the gene and path_variant involved, with BRCA1 carriers affected more often and at younger ages than BRCA2 carriers, which is in keeping with our results.
-The mean age of BC diagnosis in our study population was 43.2 years (BRCA1) and 49.1 (BRCA2).

-The decision to undergo RRS is undoubtedly difficult for women to make, especially in cases with a complex family history of cancer or known unsatisfactory outcomes of RRS in the family.
+The decision to undergo RRS is undoubtedly difficult, especially in cases with a complex family history of cancer or unsatisfactory outcomes from RRS in the family.
 Moreover, physical, mental, and emotional consequences, which may result from RRS, should be taken into consideration.
 This makes pre-surgery genetic counselling, including psychological assessment for RRM, an essential part of the decision-making process.
-A woman who opts to undergo RRS has to be fully prepared for all related consequences she might experience.
-Howard et al. reported a review of 43 published articles on factors influencing the decision-making on risk-reducing strategies for women at high-risk for BC/OC.
-The crucial factors included medical and physical, psychological and social context factors (27).
-Tong and colleagues found that the factors independently associated with RRM intentions were younger age, more years of education, higher cancer-related distress, and higher perceived risk of BC, whereas older age, perceived path_variant risk, and perceived risk for OC were independently associated with RRSO intentions (28).
-(29)
+A woman who opts to undergo RRS must be fully prepared for all potential consequences.
+Howard et al. reviewed 43 studies on factors influencing the decision-making on risk-reducing strategies for women at high-risk for BC/OC.
+Key factors included medical and physical, psychological and social context (27).
+Tong and colleagues found that younger age, more years of education, higher cancer-related distress, and higher perceived risk of BC were independently associated with RRM intentions, whereas older age, perceived path_variant risk, and perceived risk for OC were independently associated with RRSO intentions (28).
+Galmor at el. reported that being married and having a first-degree relative with BC were positively associated with RRM, while having a previous benign breast biopsy was negatively associated with RRM in cancer-free Israeli BRCA1/2 path_variant carriers (29).

-Evans et al. previously showed that RRS in unaffected women at high risk of breast and ovarian cancer are risk, time and age dependent (30).
+Evans et al. showed that RRS in unaffected women at high risk of breast and ovarian cancer are risk, time and age dependent (30).
 Thus, women continue to opt for RRM and RRSO many months and even years after their positive BRCA1/2 path_variant gene test result (12).
 In this cohort, the mean time from GT to RRM was 28.4 months (range=0.2-177.6) and 29.5 months (range=0.4-237.6) to RRSO, respectively.
-We did not evaluate reasons of uptake and timing of RRS; however the influence on decision making has been reported in detail in previous studies (12, 31, 18) and we believe that the reasons in our cohort were similar.
-In particular there is an appropriate delay in RRSO in the <30 years age group and much of the delay in the 30-39 age group may be explained by waiting until being over 35 years old or waiting for completion of childbirth.
+We did not evaluate reasons of uptake and timing of RRS; however the influence on decision making has been reported in detail previously (12, 31, 18) and reasons in our cohort were similar.
+In particular there is an appropriate delay in RRSO in the <30 years age group and much of the delay in the 30-39 age group may be explained by waiting until being over 35 years old or completion of childbirth.